One Book to Save the World-Thinking In Systems by Donella Meadows

 Donella H. “Dana” Meadows

 Meadows was a renowned scholar, researcher, and academic, with a PhD in biophysics from Harvard.
 She passed away in 2001 at the age of 59.
 Thinking in Systems is just one of her twelve books.
-The Academy for Systems Change is an institute built around her work.
+The Academy for Systems Change merged with the Donella Meadows Institute in 2016, which was built around her work.
 One of the major publications for which Meadows and colleagues are known is the 1972 book The Limits to Growth.
 You can get a sense of her dedication and character in this constructed “interview” by Molly Ryan on the Academy website.

 Note that a significant amount of Meadow’s work–as is true of most great thinkers–is deeply informed by the thinking of her mentor, Jay Forrester, the team at MIT she worked with as a research fellow, and many others.
 For brevity’s sake I treat the material in this blog as if it is all her own, but in fact there are webs of genius she worked in synergy with over the course of her career.